apple/swift-log/proposals/xxxx-metadata-providers.md

 - entry points into such libraries should assume the presence of task-local `Baggage`
   - this is the same as with tracing -- e.g. a `startWork()` method, does not need to accept a baggage parameter, but simply query `Baggage.current` if in need of any contextual metadata.
-- when the library is forced to exit the world of structured concurrency wheretask-locals work well `*`, they should _get and store_ the current baggage from the user's calling context, e.g. by storing it in a state machine driving class, handler, or actor: `self.baggage = Baggage.current`
+- when the library is forced to exit the world of structured concurrency where task-locals work well `*`, they should _get and store_ the current baggage from the user's calling context, e.g. by storing it in a state machine driving class, handler, or actor: `self.baggage = Baggage.current`
   - `*` situations where task-local baggage just works include: plain synchronous methods, asynchronous methods, as all forms of structured concurrency (async lets and task groups), as well as un-structured (but _not_ detached) tasks (created by calling `Task { ... }`).
 - the libraries are then free to continue using their callback or delegate-style APIs, and whenever needing to log or restore the baggage they can, either:
   - explicitly pass it to a logger: `log.info("Request finished", metadata: [...], baggage: self.baggage)`